-Goal 3: Achieve robust and sustainable funding to meet legislative priorities and public expectations.
+Goal 1: Achieve robust and sustainable funding to support organizational capacity to accomplish activities that align with legislative and public expectations.
 Funding for the state Spills Program has not kept up with legislative appropriations since the barrel taxes were established in 1991.
 Historically, the Oil Spill Prevention Account has faced significant shortfalls, requiring budget intervention in order to maintain program activities.
 Additionally, as the risk picture has changed in recent years, the funding structure is no longer allocated to match the risk.